dannypho/snake-game/README.md

 # Snake Game with Pygame

-A custom implementation of the classic Snake game built using Python and Pygame.
+A personal implementation of the classic Snake game built using Python and Pygame.
 This project features dynamic snake growth, grid-based movement, and collision detection.

 ## Features